-Sorting data in a table can be done in various ways depending on how the table is created.
-For our built-in drag and drop tables, you can sort via the column's right click menu, but this sort order will be fixed and used on all tables.
-If you want the rows sorted based on data in each individual table and you want the sort to update based on updated data, you should use the Sort Rows (Automatically Updates When Data Changes) rule, which can also be applied to a variety of tables.
+Sorting data in a table or visualization can be done in various ways, depending on how you want the sort to performed.
+For drag-and-drop tables, you can sort via the column's right-click menu, but this sort order will be fixed and used on all tables that use the same input variable(s).
+If you want the rows or columns sorted based on data in each individual table/visualization and/or you want the sort to update based on updated data, you should use the Sort Rows and/or Sort Columns rule, which can also be applied to a variety of tables and visualizations.
+Finally, you can also sort a table based on another table or item in your document, see How to Select and Sort Rows and Columns Based on Another Item.

-This article describes how to go from an unsorted table...
+This article covers using the Sort Rows or Sort Columns rule to go from an unsorted table...

-...to a table that has been sorted automatically by row according to a specified column using a rule:
+...to a table or visualization that has been sorted automatically by row according to a specified column (male) using a rule:

 Requirements